 Finding the Best Places to Retire Since 2006!

-Overview: On the shores of 17,000-acre Logan Martin Lake in northeastern Alabama, easygoing Pell City is St. Clair County's largest and fastest growing community.
+On the shores of 17,000-acre Logan Martin Lake in northeastern Alabama, sleepy Pell City is one of Alabama's fastest growing towns.
 It is just half an hour to the east of Birmingham, the state's largest city (population 215,000).

-The lake is the main draw here, and Lakeside Park has walking fishing piers, a swim area and direct access to the water.
-Logan Martin has eight marinas and 275 miles of shoreline, and the the annual boat show and Lakefest are popular events.
+The lake, with its eight marinas and 275 miles of shoreline, is the main draw here.
+Lakeside Park has fishing piers, a swim area and direct water access.
+The annual boat show, Hometown Block Party and Lakefest are popular events.
 Fishing tournaments happen year round.
-The downtown is dotted with specialty shops and loft apartments, and the Artscape Gallery and Council for the Arts hold an annual festival.
-The Pell City Center houses a community theater and a sports arena, and the annual Hometown Block Party draws large crowds and features music and homestyle food.
+The downtown is dotted with specialty shops and loft apartments, and the Artscape Gallery and Council for the Arts holds an annual festival.
+The Pell City Center houses a community theater and a sports arena.
 The Toughman Alabama triathlon brings out local athletes, and two golf courses attract players of all ages.
 Other recreation facilities include an outdoor sports complex and an indoor cardio center.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s and 40s.
 On average, the area receives 49 inches of rain each year.